EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/plot.md

 ### plot.plot_rm

 plot_rm function                                              plotting Description: Plot a 2-dimensional graph and interactively remove and restore data points from the plot.
+This function is being replaced by plot_int.m